SFU-CMPT-201/a2-pub/README.md

   prints each entry in that directory, each on a separate line.
 If the entry is a file it should print its size (just the size, not the file name).
 If the entry is a directory it should print how many items there are in that directory (just how many items there are, not the directory name).
+* Once everything is done, make sure you stop recording.

 ### Submission